screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

 ## Contributing

-Please feel free to send us Pull Requests for your matchers!
-You can send us pull requests for new matchers, or for the core library.
+This isn't a complete set of matchers.
+Aspirationally, we want to have a version of all the matchers in Hamcrest, but we'll probably just build them as we need them.
+Please send us Pull Requests for your matchers!

 ## Author